antonbramsUni/mis.03/readme.md

 - Erika Garces 118047
 - Anton Kliuyeu 118026

-#### Filesystem Tree
+#### File System Tree
-- `./native` is a cordova native iOS sandbox for the application loader
+- `./native/.` Cordova native iOS sandbox
+	- `./native/www/index.html` Application loader
-- `./server/` server application with socket.io communication
+- `./server/index.js` server application with socket.io communication
 	- `./server/www/`
-		- `./sever/www/client/` client web-application for iPhone
+		- `./sever/www/client/index.html` Client web-application for iPhone 7
-		-  `./sever/www/wall/` the wall canvas application
+		-  `./sever/www/wall/index.html` Wall canvas application

 # Touch projector in JavaScript
 ## Summary of “Touch Projector: Mobile Interaction through Video”

 The aim of the paper “Touch Projector: Mobile Interaction through Video” is based on 1992 Tani’s idea.
 He proposed to remotely operate machines by manipulating a live video image on a screen.
 His project was implemented using cameras that observed industrial machinery and allowed users to manipulate switches and sliders over a distance.
 Boring revisited Tani´s metaphor, even though the environment and usage scenarios had drastically changed, the metaphor was still fascinating, and presented a system that enabled users to interact with screens through live video image but now using mobile devices.